COVID19Tracking/covid-data-pipeline/README.md

 1. Fire up a captive browser
 2. For a list of urls, take a screen shot
 3. If they change, push them into git

+## Pages that don't fetch data currently

+AZ uses tableau.  page never changes as a result.
+WA, ND, and WV all use a javascript redirect.
+IA uses a recaptura.